 As a result, in 1925, Walter Beech, Lloyd Stearman and Clyde Vernon Cessna, an aeronautical engineer, formed the Travel Air Co. in Wichita, and the Travel Air commercial biplane first flew the same year.
-In October 1926, Stearman moved to Venice, Calif., where he did some stunt flying and where he met Fred Hoyt and Mac Short, also Kansas fliers.
+In October 1926, Stearman moved to Venice, California, where he did some stunt flying and met Fred Hoyt and Mac Short, also Kansas fliers.
 The trio formed Stearman Aircraft Inc. to build planes for the movie industry.

 They built the first "Stearman" C-1 and the C-2.
 However, business was slow.
 A former investor, Walter Innes, convinced Stearman to take his company back to Kansas, helped by friends in Wichita who raised $60,000 to facilitate the move.

 The renamed Stearman Aircraft Co. in Wichita started out 1927 equipped only with two lathes (9 and 16 inches), a 20-inch drill press, five small bench drills, an 8-inch shear, a 4-inch roll and a beader.
 Nonetheless, it built the successful C-3, designed for both mail and passenger services.
 It was used by Charles A. Lindberg to survey the route for Transcontinental and Western Airways, and 136 were built.
 In 1931, the well-known Los Angeles flier, Ross Hadley, took the Model C-3B on a trip around the world.